 Colin W. Pryor, Ph.D., C. Psych.

 Dr. Colin Pryor received his Ph.D. in 1975 from Nottingham University, England, in Clinical Child Psychology.
 Dr. Pryor is a Registered Psychologist and a member of the Canadian Register of Health Service Providers in Psychology (CRHSPP).
-He is also a Clinical Psychologist with the NHS, U.K. and a qualified Educational Psychologist in the United Kingdom.
+He is also a Registered Psychologist with the NHS, U.K. and a qualified Educational Psychologist in the United Kingdom.
 He is the Senior Partner with Pryor, Linder and Associates and President of Safe Management Group Inc.

 Dr. Pryor has been an Associate Faculty Member to the Department of Psychiatry, McMaster University.
 Past duties and responsibilities have included Chief Psychologist for the Board of Education for the City of Hamilton, Senior Program Director, Oakland's Regional Centre, Oakville, Director of Behaviour Management and Parent Education Programs with the Sudbury and District Association for the Mentally Retarded and Consultant and Registered Psychologist, Surrey Place Centre, Toronto.